 Overall, Fort Montgomery’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Fort Montgomery is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fort Montgomery does not have a public transit system used by locals to get to and from work.

-The citizens of Fort Montgomery are slightly better educated than the national average of 21.84% for all cities and towns, with 24.97% of adults in Fort Montgomery having a bachelor's degree or advanced degree.
+The education level of Fort Montgomery citizens is a little higher than the average for US cities and towns: 24.97% of adults in Fort Montgomery have at least a bachelor's degree.

 The per capita income in Fort Montgomery in 2022 was $41,817, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,268 for a family of four.
 However, Fort Montgomery contains both very wealthy and poor people as well.